Frasure Creek lawsuit

 The Frasure Creek lawsuit was a legal action by environmental organizations Waterkeeper Alliance and Appalachian Voices against Frasure Creek Mining and International Coal Group (ICG) on grounds of falsifying pollution discharge in their reports.
 This violated many key components of the Clean Water Act (CWA), which controls and regulates many types of pollution entering into waterway.
 Individual citizens joined the environmental organizations to sue the coal mining companies under the CWA.
 The Kentucky Energy and Environment Cabinet attempted to settle in Franklin Circuit Court in December, 2010 but was denied.
 The case moved forward to the Kentucky Supreme Court in April, 2012 who agreed with lower court rulings that Appalachian Voices and others were legally supported by the CWA to intervene in the lawsuit against Frasure Creek Mining and ICG.

 Frasure Creek history

 Found in McDowell Floyd County, Kentucky, Frasure Creek, officially known as Frasure Creek Mining LLC, was a Surface mining/Mountaintop removal mining location in Eastern Kentucky counties of Floyd, Magoffin, Pike, and Knott.
-This mine was formally the largest producer of coal in the state of Kentucky Coal mining in Kentucky however after being cited for nearly 20,000 violations of the clean water act, the mine had a maximum penalty of 700 million dollars for shutting down the mine.
+This mine was formerly the largest producer of coal in the state of Kentucky Coal mining in Kentucky however after being cited for nearly 20,000 violations of the clean water act, the mine had a maximum penalty of 700 million dollars for shutting down the mine.